maidsafe/safe_network/README.md

 ```

 We can now push all local changes made to files and directories to the network, as well as pull any
-changes that could have been made to the version stored on the network since last time we synced
+changes that could have been made to the version stored on the network since the last time we synced
 with it:

 ```bash